GladysAssistant/v4-website/docs/integrations/zwave.md

 sidebar_label: Z-Wave
 ---

-Gladys Assistant uses Open-Zwave to connect Gladys to Z-Wave devices.

 :::warning
-June 2022: The Open-Zwave library is now deprecated, and we are migrating to ZWaveJS, a new library written in pure JS, more robust, and with a wide range of compatible devices.
+December 2022: This Open-Zwave integration is now deprecated, and we are migrating to Zwave-js-ui, a new library written in pure JS, more robust, and with a wide range of compatible devices.

 In the meantime, we highly recommend that you use Gladys + Node-RED + ZWaveJS2mqtt instead of this integration.